 6) Layton, Bentley.
 The gnostic scriptures, ancient wisdom for the new age.
 (Doubleday, NY. ©1987) p.
 238.

 7) The Problem of the Anima.
-The anima is a mediator between a man’s ego personality and his greater Self, or the overarching soul/spirit existence that is beyond space and time (and likewise for a woman with her inner male, the Animus), however, this anima can be problematic.
-Carl Jung wrote at length about the problem of the anima, or the inner woman within a man.
+The anima is a mediator between a man’s ego-personality and his greater Self, or the overarching soul/spirit existence that is beyond space and time (and likewise for a woman with her inner male, the Animus), however, this anima can be problematic.
+Carl Jung wrote at length about the problem of the anima or the inner woman within a man.
 In his writing, Jung discusses how men become pulled off from the course of their soul development by the flirtation of this inner woman.
 Insights provided by this Song, I think, can shed helpful light on the problem of the anima as the emphasis on this poem is on how mortal man can set aside their own egoic pursuits of earthly glamor, and set his inner sights on the greater Light which is essentially trapped within matter.
-The inner woman in its most exalted form, Jung identified with Sophia and she is seeking to reconnect with her love for a form which is Light-filled.
-And yet, she gets distracted by the lure and flash of an ego driven man and between the two of them, this can lead to addiction and a perpetual inflation/deflation cycle.
+The inner woman in its most exalted form, Jung identified with Sophia and she is seeking to reconnect with her love for a form that is Light-filled.
+And yet, she gets distracted by the lure and flash of an ego-driven man and between the two of them, this can lead to addiction and a perpetual inflation/deflation cycle.
 What is important here is that it is not the anima who is at fault, as is commonly perceived within a Jungian model.
-Rather it is the short sighted man who feels the pull of potential from this infatuating light spark that pulls the inner woman into what the gnostics called a “counterfeit spirit“, or a spirituality that leads down a dead end road.
-In the gnostic mythology, there is a grand theme of how Sophia attempted to join with the false light of an ego driven lower god where her light was taken from her and she became trapped within the sphere of this lower psychology, much like the story of the fall of Persephone and Hades in the Greek myth.
+Rather it is the short-sighted man who feels the pull of potential from this infatuating light spark that pulls the inner woman into what the gnostics called a “counterfeit spirit“, or a spirituality that leads down a dead-end road.
+In the gnostic mythology, there is a grand theme of how Sophia attempted to join with the false light of an ego-driven lower god where her light was taken from her and she became trapped within the sphere of this lower psychology, much like the story of the fall of Persephone and Hades in the Greek myth.
 The Song of Solomon reminds us to let the spark of the inner self seek its higher divinity, while our egoic mind settles down in humility to the reality of a greater self.